-This main page has three more that branch off!
+This main page on the Black female sculptor Meta Vaux Warrick Fuller has three more that branch off.
 This one is your starting point for a comparison between Meta Fuller and Edmonia Lewis, who is in some ways her predecessor and in other ways her complete opposite–as an artist who worked in a completely different style.
-The other pages will give you a sketch of Fuller’s life, a list of resources, and, COMING SOON, an essay about three of her artworks and how they compare (or “talk back”) to three works by Edmonia Lewis.
+The other pages will give you a sketch of Fuller’s life, a list of resources, and, COMING SOON, an essay about three of her sculptures and how they “talk back” to three works by Edmonia Lewis.

 Like Edmonia Lewis, Meta Warrick Fuller was an African-American female sculptor who, after generating some excitement about her work during her lifetime, was largely forgotten.
-Like Lewis, she was also “recovered” starting in the 1990s–in fact, the book-length study of Lewis by Kirsten Buick and of Fuller by Renée Ater came out in the same year, in 2011.
+Like Lewis, she was also not “recovered” by art historians starting in the 1990s–in fact, the book-length study of Lewis by Kirsten Buick and of Fuller by Renée Ater came out in the same year, in 2011.
 I came across her name for the first time in one of the very first sources I read to find out more about Lewis, Lisa Farrington’s Creating Their Own Image: The History of African-American Women Artists from 2005.
-To Farrington, she is one of just two successors to Lewis that belong to the next generation of Black women sculptors (the other is May Howard Jackson; the more famous Augusta Savage is of the next generation).
+To Farrington, she is one of just two successors to Lewis that belong to the next generation of Black women sculptors (the other is May Howard Jackson, born the same year as Fuller; the more famous Augusta Savage is of the generation after that).

 As two Black female sculptors, Edmonia Lewis and Meta Fuller are in many ways a study in contrasts, even as there are important similarities: